In just 4 weeks’ time (15th August), I’m aiming to reconquer Mount Kilimanjaro in Tanzania – despite vowing never to return!

 Having suffered severe altitude sickness on a previous fundraising trek, I was inspired to tackle the 19,341ft African peak once again with just nine weeks’ notice.

-I signed up after being invited by client and good friend Jen Lonergan, wife of the new Middlesbrough FC goalkeeper Andrew Lonergan, who was climbing Kilimanjaro this August as part of an eight strong team of friends.
+I signed up after being invited by client and good friend Jen Lonergan, wife of Leeds United goalkeeper Andrew Lonergan, who was climbing Kilimanjaro this August as part of an eight strong team of friends.

 We are taking on the challenge in aid of mental health charity MIND and The GEM Appeal – in memory of Jen’s brother who sadly took his own life in 2013.